 6. Educate and shape the Future Generations

-Now is the time to shape the mind of young generations about climate change and its impacts.
-It is imperative to help prevent climate change from happening, especially the life they can have in the future.
-Parents, the institution, and even the government can work hand in hand simply by leading as an example.
-If you have children, get them to join and be involved in making your life greener and giving them responsibilities like recycling, conserving energy at home, and other initiatives, setting as an example to live a simple life and not abuse the environment.
+Now is the time to shape the minds of young generations about climate change and its impacts.
+It is imperative to help prevent climate change from happening, especially in terms of the lives they can have in the future.

 7. Participate in Fighting Against Climate Change